Trustees of Watts Gallery - Artists' Village

 MaryAnne sits on the Advisory Board of the Paul Mellon Centre for Studies in British Art, the Faculty of Archaeology, Humanities and Letters of the British School of Rome, the Executive Committee of the Walpole Society, and the Maggies Centres Arts Group.
 She is a consultant to the DnB Sparebankstifelsen.

-MaryAnne is chair of the Watts Gallery Trust and chairs the Collections and Exhibitions Committee.
+MaryAnne is Chair of Watts Gallery Trust and Chairs the Collections and Exhibitions Committee.

 Emma Verey is an Oxford graduate who spent her early career teaching.
 Since then she has been Chairman of the Friends of Moorfields Eye Hospital, and the Central London Representative of the National League of Hospital Friends.
 She was also, for a number of years, a director of RHS Trading Ltd, the commercial arm of The Royal Horticultural Society, also a member of their Gala Committee and on the Development Board of the Bodleian.
 Today, she is also a Trustee of the Friends at Leighton House.

 Emma's interests include art, opera, tapestry, gardening and hens.
 Together with her husband, Sir David Verey, former Chairman of the Tate, then subsequently, Chairman of The Art Fund, Emma has been involved in innumerable art events over the past twenty years.
 She is Trustee with special responsibility for the Friends and is a member of the Collections and Exhibitions Committee, a Director of the Watts Gallery Trust Trading Company and one of the team of volunteer gardeners.

 Emeritus Trustee - Christopher Forbes